Geological evolution of the Isle of Coll

 Another series of possibly older faults, mostly at the east end of Coll with a NW-SE orientation, cut through the Lewisian gneiss (don't worry they are also no longer active!).
 They have influenced Coll's topography as historical movement caused localised weakening in the rocks.
 The general east - west orientation of many of Colls east end lochs have formed along these lines of weakness.
 As does the south edge of Bousd harbour, and the inlet here is almost certainly a product of differential erosion along this line.

 Even the sheltered bay at Arinagour (Loch Eatharna) runs adjacent to one of these fractures.
-As it cuts through the Island from east to west, it bifurcates into a Y where the burn meets the estuary.
+As it cuts through the Island, almost south to north, it bifurcates into a Y where the burn meets the estuary.
 The road follows one limb of the fault to Arnabost with the other running along the watercourse towards Gallanach.

 Over the last 2.5 million years the topography of Coll's ancient landscape has also been altered by intermittent glaciation, with the most recent Ice Age being at its maximum around 20 000 years ago.
 During this time Coll, along with the rest of Scotland, would have been covered by a vast ice sheet extending westwards to the continental shelf edge.
 The ice flowed from the higher ground of the mainland and diverged around the highest point of Mull, which remained an ice free 'nunatak'.